 - Doesn’t include editing tools

 Price: The free version of ByClick Downloader has limitations and can only be used for one day.
-The full software costs $11.99 for one year or $30 for a lifetime (currently discounted to $14.99).
-If you want to upgrade to use the client on three PCs, you pay an extra $10 (currently discounted to $4.99).
+The full software costs $40 for a lifetime (currently discounted to $19.99).
+If you want to upgrade to use the client on three PCs, you pay an extra $20 (currently discounted to $9.99).
 This provider offers a 30-day money-back guarantee.

 (Windows, MacOS, Android, iOS)